a muffin tin filled with homemade peanut butter cups

 • 3 tbsp bourbon one jigger

-• cup peanut brittle crushed (use food processor or ziploc and rolling pin)
+• cup peanut brittle, or roasted salted peanuts crushed or finely chopped (use food processor or ziploc and rolling pin)

 Instructions